Vinigperuzzi/Vinigperuzzi/README.md

 ### Hi there!
 I'm Vinigperuzzi, be welcome to my Github page!!

+- 🤖 Data Scientist at <a href="https://www.kognit.com.br" target='_blank'>Kognit</a> - Are you read to make change?
 - 🖥️ I'm gratuate in Computer Science at UFPel
-- 🤖 Data Scientist at <a href="https://www.kognit.com.br" target='_blank'>Kognit</a> - Are you read to make change?
+- 🧑🏻‍🎓 Currently studying for a master's degree in computer science
+- 🤓 Passionate about games, playing and making them
 - 📫 How to reach me: On institutional e-mail: vgperuzzi@inf.ufpel.edu.br<br />
 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&nbsp;On personal e-mail: vinigperuzzi@hotmail.com
 - 🌐  Visit my <a href='https://vinigperuzzi.github.io/PersonalPage/' target='_blank'>Personal Page</a>.
 There's a portfolio there.